What and when is International OpenCon Catalonia?

 What is the history of International OpenCon Catalonia?

 IOCC has its roots in two events: International PolyWeekend Girona and OpenCon in the UK.
 International PolyWeekend Girona took place in May 2010.
-OpenCon UK ran from 2010 to 2014 in Dorset, having grown out of Polyday, which has been run in various cities in the UK over the last several years.
+OpenCon UK ran from 2010 to 2014 in Dorset, having grown out of Polyday, which has been run in various cities in the UK over the last years.
 International OpenCon Catalonia took much of its structure and flavour from OpenCon UK.
-With the kind permission of its organisers, we have copied or adapted much of this page’s contents from OpenCon UK’s page.

 Who runs this thing?

 The initial 2012 meeting was an initiative of David, Sara, Ana and Michele who participated in OpenCon 2011 in England and enjoyed it so much that they decided to organize something closer to where they live.
 It built from an international “poly-weekend” David and Sara had also organized at their own place in the Catalan countryside a few years before.
 Luca and Aurélie joined the organisation in 2013.
 The 2014 meeting was organised by David, Aurélie, Michele, Ana, Sara, Ignacio, Luca and Andrea; in 2015, by David, Michele, Aurélie, Sara and Stuart; in 2016, by David, Michele, Aurélie, Sara, Stuart and Ana.
-In 2017, it is being coordinated by David, Michele, Aurélie, and Ana.
+From 2017-2019, it was coordinated by David, Michele, Aurélie, and Ana.
+The 2022 and 2023 editions were organised by Michele, Aurélie, and Ana.

 We are simply a group of friends who enjoy working together and who want to give something back to the poly community.
 We have not been elected by anyone so we do not represent any broader group of people.
 Our guiding principle is that we organise a meeting that we ourselves want to attend, hoping that others will want to join us.